Blog

 Call recordings and transcripts can serve as a source of valuable customer feedback.
 You can identify common complaints or concerns and proactively address them.

-8. Compliance and Legal Support
+8. Compliance And Legal Support

 In some industries, CDRs are essential for compliance and legal purposes.
 They provide a record of customer interactions, which can be crucial in disputes or regulatory audits.